-Stack-up generally refers to the layout of the copper and insulating PCB Layers before commencing the board layout design rules.
-It is imperative that the multilayer stack-up is well planned for a number of reasons.
+PCB stackup generally refers to the layout of the copper and insulating PCB Layers before commencing the board layout design rules.
+It is imperative that the multilayer PCB stack-up is well planned for a number of reasons.
 The most important of these reasons, however, is the determination of the Electromagnetic Compatibility (EMC) performance of a product.
 Properly designed layer stack-up plays a significant role in minimization of radiation, and also helps in either reducing or eliminating the influence of external noise sources.
-Furthermore, a well-designed PCB multilayer and stack-up also reduces impedance incompatibility and mismatch, as well as signal cross-talk.
+Furthermore, a well-designed PCB multilayer and layer stack-up also reduces impedance incompatibility and mismatch, as well as signal layer cross-talk.

 Getting the stack layer right

-More often than not, the defects that arise in PCB fabrication stems from issues of mis-ordering and mis-layering.
+More often than not, the defects that arise in printed circuit board fabrication stems from issues of mis-ordering and mis-layering.
 If fabricators are to attain perfection in the artwork and to produce a design of high quality upon the first attempt, it is important that adequate and accurate information is supplied to them.

 One of the most effective and proven ways to ensure that layers are accurate and designed accordingly is to input layer numbers into the artwork.
 This should be done directly in the copper layers of the circuit boards.